 Additionally, they offer theme customization services to ensure your store stands out from the rest.

-Tip #3: Install Apps to Extend the Functionality of Your Store:
+Shopify Checklist #3: Install Apps to Extend the Look and Functionality of Your Store:

 Installing apps to set up a Shopify store and enhance its functionality is just as important as choosing a responsive theme when you set up a store.